kiwix/kiwix-js/README.md

 Install "Kiwix JS" from your browser's add-on store.
 This is the best way to get the extension, because it will be kept up to date automatically.
 If you would rather not use a store, you can get a file-based version of the extension from http://download.kiwix.org/release/browsers/, but you will have to update this manually.

-Alternatively, you can bookmark or install the PWA version from https://moz-extension.kiwix.org/current/ (it will auto-update).
-To install the PWA in Chromium browsers, go to Settings -> Apps -> Install this site as an app.
+Alternatively, you can bookmark or install the PWA version from https://moz-extension.kiwix.org/current/ (it will auto-update), or try our dedicated
+PWA version at https://pwa.kiwix.org.
+To install the PWA (in Chromium browsers), go to Settings -> Apps -> Install this site as an app.

-Additionally, the app requires ZIM archives that you can download from https://download.kiwix.org/zim/ or https://wiki.kiwix.org/wiki/Content_in_all_languages.
+As mentioned above, the app requires at least one ZIM archive of offline content.
+You can download one from https://library.kiwix.org (this has a nice, graphical interface and a preview of each ZIM archive) or from https://download.kiwix.org/zim/ (a more basic list of archives).
 You have to download these separately, store them in your filesystem, and manually select them after starting the application (or you can drag-and-drop one into the app).

+Please note that certain "Zimit"-based archives (available from the "zimit" directory on https://download.kiwix.org/zim/) are not (yet) compatible with this reader.
+There is experimental support for these in our sister app https://pwa.kiwix.org.

 ## Some technical details